Search This Blog

 And I just don’t anymore.

 It was a conscious decision, a flick of the internal light switch, to just no longer care whether people told me I had done a nice thing or was wonderful or smart or witty.
 Okay, I admit that it will still get me all a-twitter when someone actually does say something nice to me or laughs at something I say.
-It just that I no longer seek it or, more importantly, no longer am hurt if I don’t receive the bon mots I thought I deserved.
+It's just that I no longer seek it or, more importantly, no longer am hurt if I don’t receive the bon mots I thought I deserved.
 (And don’t bon mots just Sound delicious!)

 And as simple as it sounds…yeah, it actually has been just that simple.
 Though there have been times where I’ve had to remind myself that I don’t care if someone doesn’t notice that I was the one who had that brilliant new idea or observation first.
 Or notices that I did some unexpected chore, or heck, even an expected one (I am a male after all) around the house or did something nice for someone.
 And when I do remind myself, I feel the joy all over again of not even caring.